-Following the webinar, interested parties with sensor technologies will be encouraged to submit an application to participate in the preliminary screening test.
+Interested parties with sensor technologies are encouraged to submit an application to participate in the one-week preliminary screening test.
 This application will be used by Battelle and the Technical Panel to determine whether a sensor is suitable to participate in the preliminary screening test.
 The application will collect information on the developer's organization, the sensor technology description and functionality, previous testing activities, and commercial readiness information.